 - After I.V. sedation, liquids should be initially taken. - Do not use straws.
 Drink from a glass.
-The sucking motion can cause more bleeding by dislodging the blood clot. - You may eat anything soft for the first 24 hours after this it is diet as tolerated - Nothing crunchy is advised - o Chips - o Nuts - Seeded fruits (Strawberries) - o Popcorn - High calorie, high protein intake is very important. - Eat on the other side. - Increase your fluid intake.
+The sucking motion can cause more bleeding by dislodging the blood clot. - You may eat anything soft for the first 24 hours after this it is diet as tolerated - Avoiding crunchy foods is advised - o Chips - o Nuts - o Popcorn - Seeded fruits such as Strawberries - High calorie, high protein intake is very important. - Increase your fluid intake.
 At least 3-4 liters of liquid should be taken daily to prevent dehydration. - Try not to miss a single meal.
 You will feel better, have more strength, less discomfort and heal faster if you continue to eat. - Caution: If you suddenly sit up or stand from a lying position you may become dizzy.
 If you are lying down following surgery, make sure you sit for one minute before standing.